Fiestaman/pokedex/README.md

 There is search functionality on each page.
 You may search by name on any of the pages.
 You may also search by National Dex id number or generation number on the Pokemons page.

+You may also keep track of what Pokemon you have collected on the Pokemons page.
+Either click the name of the Pokemon or the checkbox to toggle between collected and not collected.

 ## Technology Used

 This game was built utilizing HTML, CSS, React.js, and GraphQL.